truenas/documentation/content/SCALE/SCALETutorials/Credentials/DirectoryServices/ConfigLDAPSCALE.md

 ## Configuring LDAP

-To configure SCALE to use an LDAP directory server:
+To configure TrueNAS to use an LDAP directory server:

 1. Go to **Credentials > Directory Services** and click **Configure LDAP**.